Diabetic Wound Care

 Or call —(949) 651-1202

-If you are a new patient and would like to request an appointment with Dr. Ebonie Vincent at the Irvine, California location, please fill out the form below.
-Please Note: Appointments for the Irvine office are typically 4 weeks or more from today’s date.
+If you are a new patient and would like to request an appointment with Dr. Ebonie Vincent at the Long Beach and Orange, California locations, please fill out the form below.

 Better Foot & Ankle Care is Our Mission